hamzak11111/Hemoglobin-level-prediction-using-fingertip-videos/README.md

-# Non-Invasive Anemia Prediction from Fingertip Videos
+# Non-Invasive Hemoglobin Level Prediction from Fingertip Videos

 This repository contains our work on predicting hemoglobin (Hb) levels using fingertip video recordings.
 We build upon the dataset and baseline